 A bachelor’s degree in criminal justice, political science, and/or planning and public administration, and experience in the criminal justice field is mandatory.
 A master’s degree in a related field is preferred, but 10 years in an executive-level management position in a nonprofit organization or state-level position in the criminal justice field may be considered an appropriate alternative.

-The organization’s Executive Director Search Committee will conduct an initial résumé review.
-The strongest candidates as determined in the Committee’s sole discretion will be invited to one or more interviews at a location to be determined.
+The organization’s Executive Director Selection Committee will conduct an initial résumé review.
+The strongest candidates, as determined in the Committee’s sole discretion, will be invited to provide additional details regarding their qualifications and vision for SEARCH.
+The strongest candidates, as determined in the Committee’s sole discretion, will be invited to one or more interviews at a time and location to be determined.
 SEARCH will pay all travel expenses associated with the interview process.

 For more information on SEARCH, see www.search.org.